 A 100-year old dam was recently removed from the river near the Colorado Avenue Bridge and an “amusement park” was put in by Bend Parks and Recreation.
 At a cost of nearly $10 million dollars, some questioned its value.
 Bend Paddle Trail Alliance, one of the local groups in support of this park, contributed over $1 million towards the project.
 The voter-approved bond said that water recreationists would have “safe passage” once the project was completed.
 That’s a good idea since people were injured or lost their lives because of the dam.

 A wild river does not always cooperate with the plans of engineers.
-Inner tubers were getting hurt on the rocks last spring when water levels were still high.
+Inner tubers were getting hurt on the rocks at the Bend Whitewater Park last spring when water levels were still high.
 That section was temporarily closed down.
 Now that water levels are lower and some additional work has been done on the channels, tubers can once again enjoy the river.

 However, you may not want to try to go down this section in a canoe.
 The guy in the red canoe on the right side of the photo above capsized.
 There is a portage route where you can walk around if you don’t want to try the rapids.